port-labs/port-docs/docs/actions-and-automations/setup-backend/github-workflow/examples/Humanitec/create-humanitec-application.md

 ## Let's test it!

 1. Head to the [Self Service hub](https://app.getport.io/self-serve)
-2. Click on the `Create Application` action
+2. Click on the `Create Application` action.

 3. Enter the required details for the `Application Name`, and optionally include `Environment`, `Environment Type`, and `Environment Name`.
 4. Click on `Execute`
 5. Done! wait for the application to be created in Humanitec